RGB-Tools/rgb-http-json-rpc/README.md

-While this can be achieved using the [Storm protocol](https://github.com/Storm-WG/storm-spec), which is a powerful protocol for distributed storage, we believe users shouldn't need to rely on a single file exchange medium, in order for the RGB ecosystem to be as resilient as possible.
+While this can be achieved using the [Storm protocol](https://github.com/Storm-WG/storm-spec), which is a powerful protocol for distributed storage, it is preferable not to rely on a single file exchange medium, in order for the RGB ecosystem to be as resilient as possible.